MohammadA98/SentimentLabelledSentences/README.md

    This will execute all notebook cells, install required libraries, and display results.
 4. **(Optional)** Extract the real-life experiment dataset:

-      The tweets.csv file is large, so a compressed version (tweets.zip) is included instead.
+      The tweets.csv file is large, so a compressed version (tweets_compressed.zip) is included instead.
 Extracting this file is only necessary if you want to run the real-life experiment portion of the code.
 Otherwise, you can proceed without it.

       If needed, extract the dataset using: